 He previously served for three years as board president of the Claremont Educational Foundation and is a current board member of Claremont After-School Programs, Inc. He has also represented Webb as a member of the Claremont Chamber of Commerce and as a board member of the Los Angeles Council of Charitable Gift Planners.

 Hector earned his master’s degree in education from the Claremont Graduate University and his bachelor’s degree from Pitzer College.
-This is his 23rd year at The Webb Schools, with 30 years of professional experience in the field of education and college admissions.
-Prior to his time at Webb he was the college counselor and taught at The Buckley School in Los Angeles.
+This is his 25th year at The Webb Schools, with 35 years of professional experience in the field of education and college admissions.
+Prior to his time at The Webb Schools he was the college counselor and taught at The Buckley School in Los Angeles.

 He also served as a senior admissions officer for The Claremont Colleges for eight years.
-Hector is an active member of several national professional organizations, including recently serving as co-chairman of the National College Board Forum.
-He is also a founding member of the board of trustees for ACCIS (Association of College Counselors in Independent Schools) and has served as an executive member of the Guidance and Admissions Council for The College Board.
+Hector is an active member of several national professional organizations, including serving as co-chairman of the National College Board Forum.
+He is also a founding member of the board of trustees for ACCIS (Association of College Counselors in Independent Schools) and has served as an executive member of the Guidance and Admissions Council for The College Board and NACAC.

 Considered one of America’s most respected and knowledgeable college counselors, Hector is frequently featured and quoted in such publications as the Los Angeles Times, New York Times, Newsweek, U.S. News and World Report, and The Wall Street Journal where he was selected as one of the top 40 college counselors in the U.S.